 “Thanks Tom!
 Fabulous achievement – getting the bus back on the road.
 Thoroughly enjoyed the gig.”
 Joe Jones, Howie Casey’s musical partner.

 1972 Wings Tour Bus WNO 481 just has to Get Back to where it once belonged.

 PRESERVING PAUL McCARTNEY’S YESTERDAY

-In the Summer of ’72, The Summer Of Wings Paul McCartney chose WNO 481 as the 1972 Wings Tour Bus & took it rockin’ & rollin’ across Europe after the glory days of The Beatles, the biggest band of the 1960’s.
-With a world-famous rock star on board on an amazing family and band adventure the tour was hotly pursued by the world’s media for over 7,500 miles across 9 countries and 25 cities.
+In the Summer of ’72, The Summer Of Wings Paul McCartney chose WNO 481 as the 1972 Wings Tour Bus & took it rockin’ & rollin’ across Europe after the glory days of The Beatles.
+With its world-famous rock superstar on board this amazing family and band adventure the tour was hotly pursued by the world’s media for over 7,500 miles across 9 countries and 25 cities.

 Paul McCartney’s 1972 Wings Tour Bus WNO 481 became a Legend Of Rock & Road and landed the title “The Most Famous Bus In The World”